New Bedford Highway Killer: Anthony DeGrazia

-The Judge presiding over the case, (Judge, Edward Harrington) set DeGrazia's bail at $180,000.00 dollars and a one million dollar surety bond.
-DeGrazia, not being able to make this bail, would spend the next 13 months in the county jail on these allegations brought against him by the District Attorney Ronald Pina.
+The judge presiding over the case, (Judge Edward Harrington) set DeGrazia's bail at $180,000.00, in addition to a one million dollar surety bond.
+DeGrazia, not being able to make this bail, would spend the next 13 months in the county jail on the charges brought against him by District Attorney Ronald Pina.
 DeGrazia would have 18 court appearances during his 13 months of incarceration in the county jail.
-DeGrazia's Defense Attorney filed 18 motions before the court for the production documents of evidence including a request for a bail reduction because of the lack of evidence being produced against DeGrazia by the District Attorney's office.
-Each motion was continually denied by the presiding Judge.
+DeGrazia's defense attorney filed 18 motions before the court for the production of documents of evidence, including a request for a bail reduction because of an alleged lack of evidence produced against DeGrazia by the district attorney's office.
+Each motion was denied by the presiding judge.

-Finally DeGrazia fired Harrington and hired a Boston Attorney by the name of Robert A. George Esq.
-Attorney George filed a contempt on the District Attorney's office for non production of evidence and the Judge had no choice but to lower DeGrazia's bail.
+Finally, DeGrazia fired Harrington and hired a Boston attorney by the name of Robert A. George, Esq.
+George filed a motion of contempt against the DA’s office for non-production of evidence.
+This resulted in the judge lowering DeGrazia's bail.

-DeGrazia was finally released from jail on June 27, 1990.
-Immediately after DeGrazia was released on bail he was rearrested for allegedly uttering threats to the DA Ronald Pina for wrongful prosecution and imprisonment.
+DeGrazia was released from jail on June 27, 1990.
+Immediately after DeGrazia was released on bail,he was re-arrested for allegedly uttering threats to the DA Ronald Pina for wrongful prosecution and imprisonment.
 DeGrazia again posted bond, and was re-released.

 DeGrazia was later found dead one month after his release on July 17, 1990.
-DeGrazia's body was found at his ex-girlfriend's parents house in Freetown MA.
-He was found lying face down under a picnic table in their back yard.
+His body was found at the home of the parents of his ex-girlfriend, in Freetown, lying face down under a picnic table in their back yard.
 His death was ruled a homicide by Freetown Police who first arrived on the scene.
-However, the District Attorney's Office later ruled his death a suicide.
-The autopsy report does not support this decision made by the district Attorney's office.
+However, the District Attorney's office later ruled his death a suicide.
+The autopsy report does not support this decision made by the district attorney's office.
 The autopsy report ruled DeGrazia's death a homicide.
 DeGrazia's death came immediately after a Special Prosecutor released Kenneth Ponte as the prime suspect in the serial murder investigation.